cylc/cylc-doc/src/reference/config/writing-platform-configs.rst

 target.

 But you might also have mirrored clusters, each with their own file system.
-Each cluster would be both a platform, and have its own install target.
+Each cluster would be a platform with its own install target.

 Example Platforms